onflow/flow-go/flips/message-forensic.md

    Assuming that we are using ECDSA with `secp521r1` curve and SHA-512 for hashing, the signature size is ~132 bytes (in theory).
 Hence, we are adding ~132 bytes to the size of data sent over the wire.
    Nevertheless, the performance overhead and the size of data sent over the wire may be an acceptable trade-off for the security guarantees that this approach provides.

+### Do we still need GossipSub router signature?
+Yes, even when going with the Proposal-2, we still need the GossipSub router signature.
+This is because the GossipSub router signature is used to verify the authenticity of the message at the GossipSub level.
+That is a performant way to filter out the invalid messages at the lower level, and avoid delivering them to the application layer or relaying them to other nodes.
+One can conceptualize the GossipSub-level signatures to the ephemeral signatures that are used in secure sessions (e.g., TLS, SSL) to verify the authenticity of the messages at the session level.
+The ephemeral signatures are used to verify the authenticity of the messages at the session level, but are not persisted and are not used to attribute a message to the original sender post session.
+Application context-based signatures are used to attribute a message to the original sender post session.

 ## References
 [1] [Conduit Interface]()